Wiretap—Authorization—CRS § 16-15-102.

 About CBA-CLE Legal Connection

 CBA CLE Legal Connection is published by Colorado Bar Association CLE (also known as CLE in Colorado, Inc.).
 It is focused on delivering timely resources, updates and continuing legal education to … [Read More...]

 Featured Homestudy: Business Law Institute

 Solo Tip Tuesday: Keep Track of Requests You've Made of Others in a Folder Called @WFF

 This could be my all-time favorite tip.
 We often use email to ask someone to send us something, or check on something and get back to us, etc. Sending the email is the easy part.
 The hard part is keeping track of what you asked for and when, and then remembering to follow up when the person doesn’t get back to you.
 Click here to read more.

-On Thursday, April 17, 2014, the Tenth Circuit Court of Appeals issued no published opinion and one unpublished opinion.
+On Tuesday, July 29, 2014, the Tenth Circuit Court of Appeals issued no published opinion and four unpublished opinions.